EdwardLim1994/react-native-rnd-001/README.md

 - To research about Expo router
 - To research about view transition effect using Expo
-- To research about Tailwindcss in React Native
 - To research about authentication integrating with Supabase
 - To research about animation in React Native